Bonfida/bonfida-dev-guide/src/02_Writing_a_program.md

 A vault is a normal token account which is owned by an associated _PDA_, more on that later.

 Each vesting contract will thus have an associated state account owned by our program.
-These accounts will hold a serialized version of a `VestingContract` object :
+These accounts will hold a serialized version of a `VestingContract` object:

 ```rust
 pub struct VestingContract {